+Summary Table

-Summary Table Below is a summary of our Community Amenity Contribution proposal.
+Below is a summary of our Community Amenity Contribution proposal.

-Community Amenity Item Housing Diversity 1 Cash-in Lieu to the City of Victoria Affordable Housing Reserve Fund 2 Family-oriented housing mix protected by a restrictive covenant at time of zoning adoption.
-Placemaking 2 Minimum 1,650 square feet of dedicated, purpose-built not-for-profit indoor childcare space starting with a 10-year lease at free rent 3 Design, dedication and construction of an enhanced public realm and pedestrian network along Quebec, Montreal and Kingston Street frontages 4 Contribute to the Community Amenity Fund with the intent to further David Foster Harbour Pathway, scenaeen / Peter Pollen Waterfront Park and/or connectivity improvements Transportation and Safety 5 2 x EV-charged and publicly accessible MODO car share vehicles with 2 charging stations 6 Design and implementation of a new AAA protected cycling network along Quebec and Montreal Street frontages 7 Design and construction of a safe, lit cross walk at Quebec and Montreal Street Additional offsite improvements 8 Replace City's failing Montreal Street storm water facilities 9 Undergrounding of BC Hydro lines on Montreal Street
+Com munity Amenity Item Housing Diversity 1 Cash-in Lieu to the City of Victoria Affordable Housing Reserve Fund 2 Family-oriented housing mix protected by a restrictive covenant at time of zoning adoption.
+Plac emaking 2 Provision of a daycare of no less than 153.29m2, for a minimum period of 10 years, and that the space will be sold to a not-for-profit provider for no more than \$1 3 Provision of no less than 18.5m of indoor meeting space for a minimum of 10 hours per week to the James Bay Community Project.
+4 Design, dedication and construction of an enhanced public realm and pedestrian network along Quebec, Montreal and Kingston Street frontages 5 Contribute to the Community Amenity Fund with the intent to further David Foster Harbour Pathway, sčəmaθən / Peter Pollen Waterfront Park and/or connectivity improvements Tran isportation and Safety 6 2 x EV-charged and publicly accessible MODO car share vehicles with 2 charging stations 7 Design and implementation of a new AAA protected cycling network along Quebec and Montreal Street frontages 8 Design and construction of a safe, lit cross walk at Quebec and Montreal Street Add itional offsite improvements 9 Replace City's failing Montreal Street storm water facilities 10 Undergrounding of BC Hydro lines on Montreal Street